- Awards + Funding

 HAVE YOU BEEN THE RECIPIENT OF ANY MAJOR OR DONOR-FUNDED AWARDS?
 IF SO, PLEASE TELL US WHICH ONES AND A LITTLE ABOUT HOW THE AWARDS HAVE IMPACTED YOUR STUDIES AND/OR RESEARCH.

-Being awarded the Arthur and Ancie Fouks Graduate Entrance Award in Public Service has provided me with renewed enthusiasm for the public service, and real encouragement for my efforts to date.
-Already I’ve been able to use this award in academic proposals and applications, further strengthening my instincts that building a stronger bridge between the public service and academia is in everyone’s best interest; as the alternate route to needed solutions for our living environment, will take a lot longer to get to without that bridge.
+Recently, I've received the Arthur and Ancie Fouks Graduate Entrance Award in Public Service has provided me with renewed enthusiasm for the public service, and real encouragement for my efforts to date.
+Receiving this award has further strengthened my instincts that building a stronger bridge between the public service and academia is in everyone’s best interest; as the alternate route to needed solutions for our living environment, will take a lot longer to get to without that bridge.
 I’d like to thank all of SFU’s REM Faculty as well as the Arthur and Ancie Fouks Trust for their encouraging recognition and very generous support for my studies.

 Contact Sarah: firstname.lastname@example.org